moderntribe/products-engineering/_posts/2018-03-26-service-provider.md

 ## tribe_register_provider

-When loading more complex modules or features we want to isolate the loading of all it's components by create a Service Provider class and passing it to this method.
+When loading more complex modules or features we want to isolate the loading of all its components by creating a Service Provider class and passing it to this method.

 ```php